ad

 This subject provides a comprehensive study of effective communication skills and techniques the student will useboth professionally and personally.
 The subject will sharpen skills to work effectively in a professional helping relationship.
 Students will also learn how to conduct an effective job search and how to continue their development as an addictions worker.

-Community Resources & Networking
+Community Resources & Networking [CRNO]

 Plus Icon Minus Icon